Thage G. Peterson

-Thage Edvin Gerhard Peterson (born 24 September 1933) is a Swedish politician (Social Democrat).

-Peterson was one of the leading Swedish Social Democrats in the 1980s and 1990s.
-He was a member of parliament from 1971 to 1998, its speaker from 1988 to 1991, and served in several ministerial posts from 1975 to 1976, 1982 to 1988 and 1994 to 1998, most notably as minister of industry from 1982 to 1988 and as minister of defence from 1994 to 1997.
+Thage Edvin Gerhard Peterson (born 24 September 1933) is a Swedish retired politician who served as Speaker of the Riksdag from 1988 to 1991.
+A senior member of the Swedish Social Democratic Party (SAP), he held various key ministerial positions, most notably serving as Minister of Industry from 1982 to 1988 and as Minister for Defence from 1994 to 1997.

 Early life

 Peterson was born on 24 September 1933 in Berg, Kronoberg County, Sweden, the son of Edvin Peterson, a churchwarden, and his wife Martina (née Jonasson).
 He worked as an agricultural labourer from 1947 to 1951 and graduated from the South Swedish School of Social Work in Lund in 1957.

 Career

 Early career

 Peterson worked as a municipal accountant from 1957 to 1958 and at the National Organization of People's Hall Societies (Folkets Husföreningarnas Riksorganisation) from 1958 to 1964.
 He worked as national secretary and vice chairman of the Swedish Social Democratic Youth League from 1964 to 1967, as head of the People's Hall and CEO of the National Organization of People's Hall Societies from 1967 to 1971.